BenjaminDerProgrammierer/webontour/README.md

 - I added a Slideshow (About page) (0 hrs 21 mins)
 - I made the `LoginView` page (will replace the old signup/admin-embedded login pages) (1 hrs 4 mins)

+### Project Sprint 4

+- I optimized the API (And updated the frontend to use the now API) (2 hrs 5 mins)
+- I added a Swagger UI page for the API (0 hrs 56 mins)
+- I added User Management and made the new login page replace the old pages (3 hrs 17 mins )
+- I added a new admin page (0 hrs 56 mins)

 ## Quick Links

 - [Figma File](https://www.figma.com/design/hmDD1XXnwGYYxYCjo0U45Q/Summer-Project-2025)